kailermai/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAHub is a **desktop app for NUS Computer Science Teaching Assistants to manage students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TAHub can get your student management tasks done faster than traditional GUI apps.
+TAHub is a **desktop app for NUS Computer Science Teaching Assistants to manage students, optimised for use via a Command Line Interface** (CLI) while still providing the benefits of a Graphical User Interface (GUI).
+If you can type fast, TAHub can complete your student management tasks faster than traditional GUI apps.

 * Table of Contents
 {:toc}